Welcome to the fluidfm forum

 If using a stored probe, it is necessary to operate a system preparation:

-- Place the PLL-PEG coated probe in the probe holder, in the right port of the BOT.
+- Place the PLL-PEG coated probe in the probe holder, in the right port of the system.

-- Place the plate with the sample in the left port of the BOT.
+- Place the plate with the sample in the left port.

-- Perform the Prepare system workflow (without filling the probe and measuring spring constant as it has already been made before storing the probe).
+- Perform the Preparation workflow (without filling the probe and measuring spring constant as it has already been made before storing the probe).

 - Use the navigation tool to go over the sample.